spectrocloud/librarium/content/docs/00-release-notes.md

 * [Virtual clusters can be resized](/devx/palette-virtual-clusters/resize-virtual-clusters) from the default to a size that does not exceed the system-level quota for a cluster group like Beehive or the user quota for tenant-level cluster groups.
 * Virtual clusters now display a progress status during the creation phase.
 * The App profile container service layer contains additional [output variables](/devx/app-profile/app-profile-macros#containerserviceoutputvariables) to help services connect.
 Refer to the [service connectivity](/devx/app-profile/services/connectivity) document for additional guidance.
-* The Spectro Cloud Postman [collection](/api/postman-collection) has been optimized to circumvent a nested levels [bug](https://github.com/postmanlabs/postman-app-support/issues/10928) in Postman.
+* We optimized the Spectro Cloud Postman [collection](/api/postman-collection) to circumvent a nested levels [bug](https://github.com/postmanlabs/postman-app-support/issues/10928) in Postman.

 ### Deprecations